Changissnz/selfinterest/README.md

 there was the shared common cause for their specific suffering that united them to such lengths as to convince them to settle in lands elsewhere.
 There are arguments that posit self-interest as a force that can be understood purely in terms of external and perceptible effects.
-And so long as self-interest is pre-occupied, and content with that way of existing in its host, motive need not be observed except out of question by an other.
+And so long as self-interest is pre-occupied, and content with that way of existing in its host, motivation need not be observed except out of question by an other.